You can easily replicate content combinations you use frequently — essentially creating your own template.

 What is the template button?

-to a page, it prompts you fill out a very short configuration form with the content you want to replicate.
+When you add a template button to a page, it prompts you fill out a very short configuration form with the content you want to replicate.
 It then generates a button (with a name you give it) that triggers the creation of that content whenever you press it.

 - To add this button, hit the

-that appears in the left margin on hover and scroll to findtemplate Button
++that appears in the left margin on hover and scroll to findtemplate Button.
+Or type/templateand pressenter.
+The below will appear:

 - Rename the button under

-section.
+Button nameand drag the content you want to replicate into theTemplatesection.
 You can also create content within this section just like you would on your page. - The

-section and add your own content. - Drag in multiple blocks at once by selecting and dragging them all into this section.
+template buttonis pre-formatted to demonstrate how you'd use it for to-do lists, but you can delete anything in theTemplatesection and add your own content. - Drag in multiple blocks at once by selecting and dragging them all into this section.
 You can add headings, bullets, checkboxes, any text you want, etc.

 - You can drag whole sub-pages into the

-section of the form to replicate them and their content when you click the button. - Press
+Templatesection of the form to replicate them and their content when you click the button. - Press

-at the top right of this window to close the configuration form and use the button to generate the content every time you click it.
+Closeat the top right of this window to close the configuration form and use the button to generate the content every time you click it.

 Examples